An AI system to help scientists write expert-level empirical software

-Beyond this retrospective performance, we investigated \ourmethod's ability to explore the solution space more broadly by replicating, recombining, and generating entirely new forecasting strategies (\figref{fig:covid_figure}e).
-First, we tested its ability to replicate existing methods from other teams using only their brief public descriptions from the CovidHub (\suptab{table:covid-rep-methods},\suptab{table:covid-rep-prompt}).
+Beyond this retrospective performance, we investigated ERA's ability to explore the solution space more broadly by replicating, recombining, and generating entirely new forecasting strategies (\figref{fig:covid_figure}e).
+First, we tested its ability to replicate existing methods from other teams using only their brief public descriptions from the CovidHub (\suptabs{table:covid-rep-methods} and \ref{table:covid-rep-prompt}).
 Our tree-search-based implementations (`Base Method (TS)') not only adhered to the provided instructions (\suptab{table:covid_method_adherence}) but also exceeded the performance of the original submissions in six of the eight cases tested; the two models that performed worse (replicating \verb|JHU_CSSE-CSSE_Ensemble| and \verb|OHT_JHU-nbxd|) did not use external data present for the original method implementations.
 Next, we explored whether solutions could be improved through recombination.
-For this experiment, we prompted an LLM to analyze the core principles of two different parent models and then used its synthesis to instruct tree search to generate a novel hybrid strategy combining their respective strengths.
-Of 26 generated hybrid models (`Recombination (TS)') achieved a WIS score superior to both of their parent models (\supfig{fig:covid_recombined}).
-We manually verified methodology of the output code for the recombined experiments--in all cases, the final methods contained relevant aspects from both parent codes (\suptab{table:covid_method_adherence}).
-Finally, we used Gemini Deep Research\cite{GeminiDeepResearch} and AI co-scientist \cite{gottweis2025towards} to generate novel forecasting ideas which were then implemented via tree search.
+For this experiment, we prompted an LLM to analyze the core principles of two different parent models and then used its synthesis to instruct ERA to generate a novel hybrid strategy combining their respective strengths.
+Of 26 generated hybrid models (`Recombination (TS)'), 11 achieved a WIS score superior to both of their parent models (\extfig{fig:covid_recombined}).
+We manually verified that output code for all recombination experiments contained relevant aspects from both parent codes (\suptab{table:covid_method_adherence}).
+Finally, we used Gemini Deep Research\cite{GeminiDeepResearch} and AI co-scientist \cite{gottweis2025towards} to generate novel forecasting ideas which were then implemented using ERA.
 In total, this systematic exploration yielded 14 distinct strategies that outperformed the official CovidHub-ensemble: 10 from recombination, two from Deep Research, one from AI co-scientist, and one of our replicated baselines.
 Cosine similarities between embeddings for each generated code show clustering between different methods (\supfig{fig:covid_sim_heatmap}).
 An extended performance plot including the 9 TS models and 3 other submissions that did not outperform the baseline, alongside their corresponding validation performance, is provided in \supfigs{fig:covid_extended} and \ref{fig:covid_validation}.
 Examples of prediction curves are shown in \supfig{fig:prediction_covid}.